 How many upheavals fit in a lifetime?
 If Dr. Gudrun Erzgräber is any example to go by, one can reinvent oneself over and over again.
-Erzgräber, who celebrates her 80th birthday today, has lived through many changes in the political and above all professional spheres: She was a radiation researcher, a technical translator, a science manager, an entrepreneur, and – on the side – a passionate Trabi rally driver.
+Erzgräber, who celebrates her 80th birthday today, has lived through many changes in the political and above all professional spheres: She was a radiation researcher, a science manager, an entrepreneur, and – on the side – a passionate Trabi rally driver.
 She was successful in the GDR, in Russia, and in the united Germany.
 She also left a lasting mark on the scientific hub of Buch.

 Research in Russia

 Soon another big change occurred: Gudrun Erzgräber was delegated from the Central Institute for Molecular Biology in Berlin to the United Institute for Nuclear Research in Dubna, Russia, where she set up and headed a radiation biology laboratory from 1976 to 1983.
 These were formative years.
 She summarized her scientific findings in a habilitation thesis in 1986.

 In 1983 Erzgräber returned to Berlin, back to Buch.
 But after an accident, she was unable to work in a lab.
 Erzgräber had to reinvent herself.
 So she began, reluctantly at first, but then with greater élan, her second career, this time as a science manager.
 Erzgräber became head of the scientific secretariat of the director of the ZIM, and then in 1987 deputy director and research associate in the newly established Radiobiology Department at the Central Institute for Cancer Research in Buch.